In Pune, Jagadguru Shankaracharya urges vigilance, consent, and unity across dharmic faiths

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which dharmic traditions were highlighted for unity?
+Which dharmic traditions are highlighted in the discussion on unity?